Barclays targeted by climate change protest ahead of activist showdown

-Several protesters were dragged away from the venue at the QEII conference center in Westminster by police and security staff.
+Several protesters were dragged away from the venue at the QEII conference centre in Westminster by police and security staff.

-Barclays provided the most financing among European banks for fossil fuel-related projects in 2018 and the sixth highest among lenders worldwide, according to a report by campaigning organization BankTrack.
+Barclays provided the most financing among European banks for fossil fuel-related projects in 2018 and the sixth highest among lenders worldwide, according to a report by campaigning organisation BankTrack.

 Activists’ efforts in recent years to pressure banks to stop funding such projects have been bolstered by increasing support from big bank shareholders.